jmhammond/math-courses/README.md

-# Math 123: College Trigonometry
+# Hammond's Math Classes

-This is a Hugo static site for my trig class pre-class content.
+This is a Hugo static site for my class pre-class content.
+Starting with trig class.

 This will also serve as a base for any other hugo projects I explore for my classes.
 I'm currently using:
 - MathJax 3
 - Support {{% spoiler %}} tags for hiding answers to questions
 - Embedding youtube videos via the {{% youtube %}} shortcode
+- Includes WSU default fonts, colors, and logos.
+- 🐿

 I'm using the [PaperMod theme](https://github.com/adityatelange/hugo-PaperMod).
 For first time cloning, run this: